Community Gardens and Urban Agriculture in Quebec

 Those Who Grow the City

-Behind the gardens are passionate men and women.
-Amateur gardeners who have become experts, professional urban farmers, citizen collectives: the community of Quebec urban producers is rich and diverse.
+Behind the gardens, there are passionate men and women.
+Amateur gardeners turned experts, professional urban farmers, citizen collectives: the community of Quebec urban producers is rich and diverse.

 Terroir of the Cup

-Just as gardeners carefully choose their seeds, we select our coffee beans with the same rigor.
-Origin, roast, freshness: each parameter matters to express the best of the terroir in the cup.
-At Carrera Café, we believe that respect for raw materials is fundamental.
-Our boards of local charcuterie and cheeses, our selected coffees: the same philosophy, two different expressions.
+Just as gardeners carefully choose their seeds, we select our coffee beans with the same care.
+Origin, roasting, freshness: every factor matters to bring out the best of the terroir in the cup.
+At Carrera Café, we believe that respecting the raw material is the foundation of everything.
+Our boards of local charcuterie and cheeses, our selected coffees: one philosophy, two different expressions.

 From Garden to Plate

-Quebec City's finest restaurants have made short supply chains their central philosophy.
-Garden vegetables, fresh herbs, seasonal fruits: local gastronomy is a permanent conversation with the land.
+The best tables in Quebec have made the short supply chain their central philosophy.
+Garden vegetables, fresh herbs, seasonal fruits: local gastronomy is an ongoing conversation with the land.

-Several chefs from Quebec City's gourmet restaurants have set up their own vegetable plots, either in the city or in the countryside.
-There, they cultivate rare varieties not found from usual suppliers: heirloom tomatoes, medicinal herbs, edible flowers, forgotten vegetables.
+Several chefs from Quebec’s gourmet restaurants have set up their own garden plots, in the city or countryside.
+They grow rare varieties not found with usual suppliers: heirloom tomatoes, medicinal herbs, edible flowers, forgotten vegetables.

-Market cuisine is the rule, not the exception, in the capital's best establishments.
-Menus change weekly, sometimes daily, according to arrivals from partner producers.
-A vibrant cuisine that tells the story of the moment and the place.
+Market cuisine is the rule, not the exception, in the best spots in the capital.
+Menus change weekly, sometimes daily, following the arrivals from partner producers.
+A living cuisine that tells the story of the moment and place.

-To extend summer flavors beyond the season, chefs and gardeners practice fermentation, drying, and canning.
-Quebec vegetable kimchi, lacto-fermented pickles, squash confit: treasured preserves that enrich the winter table.
+To extend the flavors of summer beyond the season, chefs and gardeners practice fermentation, drying, and canning.
+Kimchi made from Quebec vegetables, lacto-fermented pickles, squash preserves: treasured preserves that enrich the winter table.

-At Carrera Café, Quebec's terroir isn't just a concept: it's what's on the plate.
-Our boards, our sides, our coffee: a declaration of love for short supply chains.
+At Carrera Café, Quebec terroir is not a concept: it’s what’s on the plate.
+Our boards, our sides, our coffee: a love letter to the short supply chain.

 The philosophy of community gardens and short supply chains resonates with what we offer at Carrera Café.
-Our Organic Charlevoix Cured Meats, our aged Quebec Cheeses, our Borderon et Fils bread: every ingredient has a story and a provenance.
-We know our producers, we respect their work, and we showcase them with every service.
+Our Organic Charcuterie from Charlevoix, our aged Quebec Cheeses, our Borderon et Fils bread: every ingredient has a story and an address.
+We know our producers, we respect their work, and we highlight them with every service.

-From farm to counter, Carrera Café celebrates Quebec producers with the same passion as car racing: excellence in every detail.
+From the land to the counter, Carrera Café celebrates Quebec producers with the same passion as car racing: excellence in every detail.

 More articles